 Cultural competent care in different hospitals varies with the nurses' knowledge and experiences in the field.
 It is evident how they treat patients with utmost care despite their cultural diversity and other differences.
-When medical professionals do not comprehend societal communication and trust between them and their patients, the distinctions between them.
+When medical professionals do not comprehend societal communication and trust between them and their patients, the distinctions between

-This could, therefore, result in patient discontent, inadequate adherence to prescription drugs, health promotion techniques, and worse health outcomes (Betancourt, 2022).
+They could be hurt.
+This could therefore result in patient discontent, inadequate adherence to prescription drugs, health promotion techniques, and worse health outcomes (Betancourt 2022).